African People & Wildlife Honored for Special Achievement in GIS

 July 14, 2020

-Arusha, Tanzania — African People & Wildlife has been selected as a 2020 recipient of Esri’s prestigious Special Achievement in GIS (SAG) Award.
+Arusha, Tanzania — African People & Wildlife has been honored as a 2020 recipient of Esri’s prestigious Special Achievement in GIS (SAG) Award.
 Selected from over 100,000 eligible candidates, African People & Wildlife was honored at the 2020 Esri User Conference for the organization’s innovative application of mapping and analytics technology as well as thought leadership in the field of conservation.

 The SAG Awards are meant to show appreciation for organizations using GIS to understand complex data and meet challenges around the world.
 Through unique approaches to geospatial science, the users honored with awards are demonstrating groundbreaking possibilities of GIS software.